Edison New Jersey

 Edison has three public library branches: The Main Branch, North Edison Branch and the Clara Barton Branch.[202]

-Edison is a transportation hub, with an extensive network of highways passing through the township and connecting to major Northeast cities, New York City, Boston, Philadelphia, Trenton, New Jersey, Washington, D.C. and others.[201]
-Edison is located about 25 to 27 miles (40 to 43 km) away from Newark Airport, a 30 to 45 minute drive.
+Edison is a transport hub, with an extensive network of highways passing through the township and connecting to major Northeast cities, New York City, Boston, Philadelphia, Trenton and Washington, D.C..[203]
+Edison is located about 25 miles (40 km) from Newark Liberty International Airport, a 30 to 45 minute drive.

 As of May 2010[update], the township had a total of 307.05 miles (494.15 km) of roadways, of which 257.31 miles (414.10 km) were maintained by the municipality, 29.78 miles (47.93 km) by Middlesex County and 14.75 miles (23.74 km) by the New Jersey Department of Transportation and 5.21 miles (8.38 km) by the New Jersey Turnpike Authority.[204]